High School (Youth Partnership Program)

 The Youth Partnership Program (YPP) encourages high school students to serve as community volunteers with the purpose of increasing their awareness of the needs of the community and the lifelong value of volunteerism.
 It also provides the opportunity for students to become knowledgeable about their rights and responsibilities as a community volunteer.
-In 2018-2019, 2,161 student volunteers from 10 high schools participated in the program and they completed 295,960 service hours.

 A YPP volunteer gives their time and talent by choice, without receiving payment or curriculum credit, to help others in their community or at their school.
 In the act of volunteering students gain personnel satisfaction, explore careers, develop leadership skills, make new friends, and possibly obtain future job experience.
 Documented and approved volunteer hours are recorded by the high school and will appear on the student's high school transcript.
 Volunteer experience can be an important asset on job and college applications.

 - Students may count volunteer work AFTER the completion of the school-based training workshop offered by the high school.